Battle of Huamantla

-The Battle of Huamantla was a U.S. victory late in the Mexican–American War that forced the Mexican Army to lift the siege of Puebla.
+The Battle of Huamantla was a U.S. victory in the late stages of the Mexican–American War, which forced the Mexican Army to lift the siege of Puebla.

 Background

-Santa Anna left Puebla at the end of Sept., to intercept Joseph Lane's relief column, planning an ambush at Paso del Pintal.
-Learning of Santa Anna's men at Huamantla, Lane left his train under guard and marched toward that city, Captain Samuel H. Walker's four companies of cavalry in the lead.
+Santa Anna left Puebla at the end of September to intercept Joseph Lane's relief column, planning an ambush at Paso del Pintal.
+Upon learning of Santa Anna's at Huamantla, Lane left his supply train under guard and marched toward that city, with Captain Samuel H. Walker's four cavalry companies leading the advance.

 Battle

 Walker charged, upon seeing Santa Anna's lancers, driving the Mexicans from the town.
 Santa Anna led a counterattack, Walker was shot by a civilian in a nearby house, and his men retreated into a church.
 The Mexicans then retreated to Querétaro.

-Lane turned his troops loose in a drunken sack of the town.
-They reached Puebla on 12 Oct. to lift the siege.
+Lane allowed his troops to engage in a drunken sack of the town.
+They reached Puebla on 12 October, lifting the siege.